-With warnings of increased mental problems in the wake of COVID-19, experts suggest that using time constructively and/or creatively is key to navigating through feelings of anxiety and depression… “expressive art is a tool to explore, develop and practice creativity as a means to wellness,” and photography is one easily accessible and ideal art form…
+Relaxing during a time of polarised and fractious world events can be difficult, but it’s not impossible.
+Experts suggest that using time creatively is one way to navigate through feelings of anxiety and depression… “expressive art is a tool to explore, develop and practice creativity as a means to wellness”.
+And photography is one very easily accessible art form, and when combined with walking, can be a portal to escape life’s hassles for a while.

-And when combined with walking it can be a portal to escape life’s hassles.
-For my part, I’ve walked through rural and urban environments with a camera for the past 45 years, and over that time have come to realise it’s a kind of relaxed state of observation during which the mind tunes in to the surroundings.
+For my part, I’ve walked through rural and urban environments with a camera for the past 45 years, and over that time come to realise it’s a kind of relaxed state of observation during which the mind tunes into the surroundings.
 A combination of focusing and meditating.

-Jay Maisel, mentioned in “Learning to see Part 1,” arrived at a similar conclusion.
+Master photographer Jay Maisel, arrived at a similar conclusion.
 “I’m open to whatever’s out there because I have no agenda.
-The joy of going out and not knowing what you’re gonna shoot is a wonderful adventure,” and so produced colourful, graphic and beautiful photographs just by watching and walking.
-It’s an approach in which there’s no pre-imagined outcome, whatever is encountered en route, if anything, is the end game.
+The joy of going out and not knowing what you’re gonna shoot is a wonderful adventure,” and went on to produce colourful, graphic and beautiful photographs just by watching and walking.
+It’s an approach in which there’s no pre-imagined outcome, whatever’s encountered en route, if anything, is the end game.

-Photo-walks lend themselves to street photography, landscape photography, documentary photography, or a combination of all three genres.
-Some photographers concentrate on capturing the moment, a pure record of the subject, others prefer to operate more creatively.
+Photo-walks lend themselves to street photography, landscape photography, documentary photography, minimalism, or a combination of all four genres.
+Some photographers concentrate on capturing the moment, a pure record of the subject, others prefer a more creative approach.

-Whatever, one often forgotten element of the casual photo-walk is feeling comfortable.
+Whatever, one important aspect of the casual photo-walk is to feel comfortable.
 Carrying lots of heavy gear isn’t necessary and inhibits spontaneity.
 Not to mention a sweaty back from a clinging back pack or aching neck from shoulder bags.
-My modus operandi has always been “less is more” with a minimalist approach using a waist bag to facilitate immediate access to my camera.
-And more often than not these days, a smart phone, as used for the gallery images below…
+I’ve always believed “less is more” using a waist (bum) bag to facilitate immediate access to my camera – and more often than not these days, just a smart phone.

 In conclusion, it’s important to note that photography walks aren’t just about making and taking pictures, they also serve to open your eyes to the world around you.
-You may return with no images.
-But apart from improving fitness and getting some fresh air, a lightening of mood is another positive aspect to photo-walking.
-It’s a win, win situation.
+Even if you return with no images it improves fitness and a leaves lightness of mood.
+A win-win experience.